denismurphy/oxidation/README.md

 This is constantly evolving as I learn more about Rust.

-## 🤔 Why "Oxidised Gear"?
+## 🤔 Why "Oxidation"?

-Oxidised gear that's still running smoothly!
+Oxidation typically leads to the formation of Rust!

 ## 🤝 Contribute